-Japanese Zen Kitchen Ideas
+Japanese Zen Kitchen Design Ideas

 A minimalist Japanese kitchen features knotty cedar cabinetry and flooring, a stainless-steel island with an integrated sink, and a matte black plaster wall.
 A floor-to-ceiling glass wall opens to a snowy garden with a stone water basin and a hanging rain chain, flooding the calm interior with soft natural light while warm toe-kick LED lighting glows beneath the wood cabinets.
 Cedar and Steel Zen Kitchen with Garden View